Booooooooooo/AECRNet-MindSpore/README.md

 - ModelArts：https://console.huaweicloud.com/modelarts/?region=cn-north-4#/dashboard

 ## Train

 We trained our mindspore version on HuaweiCloud ModelArts.
 Feel free to sign up and get hands on!

 1. Create OBS bucket and prepare [dataset](https://competitions.codalab.org/competitions/28032)
+2. VGG pre-trained on ImageNet is used in our contrastive loss.
+Due to copyright reasons, the pre-trained VGG cannot be shared publicly.
-2. We use PyCharm toolkit to help with the training process.
+3. We use PyCharm toolkit to help with the training process.
 You could find tutorial [here](https://support.huaweicloud.com/bestpractice-modelarts/modelarts_10_0021.html).
 Or you could start training following this [tutorial](https://support.huaweicloud.com/bestpractice-modelarts/modelarts_10_0080.html).

+## Evaluation
+For now, we integrate evaluation module into training process.

 ## Results